Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Fed up ape depiction with a sign 'closed ears world be forever in peace'.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-I love this last one because of the powerful words attached.
-If you stop and think about it, there is copious noise pollution in our lives.
-We have become so accustomed that it is the norm.
+I love this last one with its powerful words attached.
+If you stop and think about it, there’s copious noise pollution in our lives.
+We’ve become so accustomed that it’s the norm.
 We subconsciously accept it.
 But how does this stress affect us?
-Perhaps meditation has become even more important with today’s mega-fast societal pace.
+Maybe meditation has become more important in today’s mega-fast societal pace.

 After wandering into temple complexes for over a week, an enhanced feeling of peace and contentment has been achieved.
 Am I templed out from Luang Prabang?
 Certainly not.
-But I am happy to take a little break, and see what the next drifting destination brings.
+But I’m happy to take a little break, and see what the next drifting destination brings.

 Have you visited a Buddhist temple?
 Did you feel that extra-peaceful vibe?
 Leave a comment below.